oxwazz/bypass-cors/CONTRIBUTING.md

 ## :thread: How it works

 This code is deployed on [Cloudflare worker](https://developers.cloudflare.com/workers/languages/rust/).
 The entire script is on lib.rs.
-It makes the request exactly as defined by the user, retrieves the response from the target server, and returns it with additional headers to ensure it is CORS-compliant.
+This service acts as a flexible and efficient HTTP proxy that processes user-defined requests.
+It allows users to specify various HTTP parameters such as request headers, methods (GET, POST, PUT, DELETE, etc.), body content, and the target URL.
+The proxy forwards the request exactly as defined by the user, retrieves the response from the target server, and returns it with additional headers to ensure it is CORS-compliant.

 ## :wrench: Tools